 Gunga Din: Paean to British colonialism

-Plastered with brown makeup, future Best Supporting Actor Oscar nominee Sam Jaffe (The Asphalt Jungle, 1950) plays the title character – the self-sacrificing British Indian Army water carrier/bugle player who aspires to one day become a Soldier of the Queen.
+Plastered with brown makeup, future Best Supporting Actor Oscar nominee Sam Jaffe (The Asphalt Jungle, 1950) is the title character – a self-sacrificing British Indian Army water carrier/bugle player who aspires to one day become a Soldier of the Queen.

 I Remember Mama: The quaint old days of Norwegian immigration